 What measures are in place in the Municipality of Port Hope?

 Effective March 17, the Government of Ontario declared an emergency under s 7.0.1 (1) the Emergency Management and Civil Protection Act.
 As a result of this declaration and its associated orders, the Municipality closed its municipal buildings to the public.
-Further, all organized public events of over fifty people are cancelled, including parades and events and communal services within places of worship.
+Further, all organized public events are cancelled, including parades and events and communal services within places of worship.

 Has Port Hope declared an emergency?

 At this time, the Municipality of Port Hope has not declared a state of emergency.
 We continue to follow the advice and guidance of the Public Health Unit and Province as the governing authorities during this pandemic.

 Our Municipal Emergency Control Group has determined that our first responders and medical professionals have the ability and capacity to support the needs of community and to maintain our critical systems.
 As such, a declaration of emergency is not required at this time.
 We continue to closely monitor and assess all new developments and are ready to declare an emergency should that need arise.

 How are my property taxes affected by COVID-19?

 Municipal property taxes are due on April 28, 2020; however, a penalty for non-payment will not be applied until the first month after the declared emergency is over.
 For community members on a pre-authorized payment plan who require a deferred payment can email firstname.lastname@example.org to discuss their payment plan.